p-chan5/EasyPulse/README.md

 ### BASS AND HIGHS 💯️

-To give them more prominence load `custom` and boost the `50.0 Hz / 12.8 kHz` gain of the 1st Equalizer.
+To give them more prominence load `custom` and boost the `50.0 Hz` and `12.8 kHz` gain of the 1st EQ.

 ### ON OR OFF 🤔️